-Scott Brinker is the Co-founder and CTO of Ion Interactive as well as Founder and Editor of Chiefmartec.com, the most widely read blog on the web focused exclusively on the intersection of marketing and technology.
+Scott Brinker is the VP of Platform Ecosystem and Hubpot as well as Founder and Editor of Chiefmartec.com, the most widely read blog on the web focused exclusively on the intersection of marketing and technology.
 Today Scott is considered one of the preeminent thought leaders in the world when it comes to marketing technology.
 We caught up with Scott to get his take on what we’re building at Outseta and to learn how he thinks about the technology related challenges that start-ups often face.

 Geoff Roberts (GR): Scott, for the sake of our readers tell us a little bit about who you are, what you do, and how marketing technology became such an important part of your professional life.